In This Article

 Stage 1: Pre-Alcoholism

 The average person drinks occasionally in social gatherings.
-But a pre-alcoholic will drink for various reasons, such as:
+But a pre-alcoholic will drink for various reasons.

 Stage 2: Early Alcoholism

-The early alcoholic will also start to become increasingly obsessed with alcohol.
-Their drinking will continue to increase, and so will their tolerance.
+The early alcoholic will also start to become increasingly obsessed with alcohol, drinking more and more.
 They will try to hide their drinking habits or lie about them.
 Family or friends usually can’t tell they have a drinking problem.

 Stage 3: Middle Alcoholism